ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 27. Press `enter` on `Yes` to Install the GRUB boot loader on a hard disk.
 28. Press `enter` on /dev/sda
 29. Press `enter` on `continue` to finish the installation.

 ## Starting The Virtual Machine

 1. Press enter on `Debian GNU/Linux`
-2. Enter your encryption password you had created before
+2. Enter your `encryption password` that created before
-3. Login in as the your_username you had created before
+3. Login in as the `your_username` you that created before
-4. Type `lsblk` in your Virtual Machine to see the partition
+4. Type `lsblk` in the Virtual Machine to see the partition

 ## Configurating The Virtual Machine